 He started the book during his final year at university.
 In March 1970, he wrote the iconic first line and the rest of the sections ”The Gunslinger” and “The Way Station” while living alone in a cabin on the banks of the Stillwater River (his three roommates had flunked out one by one, a progression reminiscent of the novella “Hearts in Atlantis”).
 In that cabin, he experienced ghostly, unbroken silence that undoubtedly affected the mood of what he was writing—unbroken, that is, except for the music of Johnny Winter.
 He believed at the time he was embarking on the longest popular novel in history, something he estimated would approach 3000 pages. » Read more

 After losing his job at Doubleday, Bill Thompson moved to Everest House, but he and King remained good friends, going to lunch and attending baseball games together.
 In November 1978, Thompson approached King about the possibility of doing a book about horror in movies, television and radio over the previous thirty years.
+Since it would be a work of non-fiction, King wouldn’t have to offer it to his fiction publisher, NAL.

 At the time, King was living in Orrington, Maine and teaching creative writing and literature courses as a writer-in-residence at the University of Maine, his first experience teaching at the university level.
 In the evenings, he was finishing work on Firestarter.